Guna02826/Property-Management/Requirements/SRS-Complete.md

 **AC-1.8** The system shall implement AI recommendations using **vector matching ONLY**:
 - Use pre-existing embedding models (OpenAI, Cohere, or open-source)
-- Store embeddings in vector database (pgvector or Pinecone/Weaviate)
+- Store embeddings in vector database using pgvector (PostgreSQL extension)
 - Use cosine similarity or vector distance metrics
 - **NO** creation of new AI models
 - **NO** training of machine learning models